Geography of Poland: Political geography

 Poland's current voivodeships (provinces) are largely based on the country's historic regions, whereas those of the past two decades (to 1998) had been centred on and named for individual cities.
 The new units range in area from less than 10000 km2 for Opole Voivodeship to more than 35000 km2 for Masovian Voivodeship.
 Administrative authority at voivodeship level is shared between a government-appointed voivode (governor), an elected regional assembly (sejmik) and an executive elected by that assembly.

 The voivodeships are subdivided into powiats (often referred to in English as counties), and these are further divided into gminas (also known as communes or municipalities).
 Major cities normally have the status of both gmina and powiat.
 Poland has 16 voivodeships, 379 powiats (including 65 cities with powiat status), and 2,478 gminas.

-Historical regions of the current Polish state

-Within Poland's modern borders are the following historic regions (in alphabetical order):